nus-cs2113-AY2021S1/tp/docs/team/dmbclub.md

 Because our PR must be reviewed by other members before get merged, everyone reviews a lot of PRs.

 ### Contributions beyond the project team
+- Found 4 bugs during PE Dry Run [Link](https://github.com/dmbclub/ped/issues)
 - Wrote a unsupervised machine learning to give recommendations, which is not used in our code yet.
-This is the github link to the code: https://github.com/dmbclub/exercise_recommendation.
+This is the github link to the code: [Link](https://github.com/dmbclub/exercise_recommendation).